JanssenProject/jans/docs/README.md

 ]
 ```

-Let's create a scope, for this we need a sample schema, you can use of the obove result, or can get sample shcema.
-Remember when we queried info for task **OAuthScopes** it printed:
+Let's create a scope, for this we need a sample schema, you can use of the above result, or can get sample schema.
+Remember when we queried info for a task **OAuthScopes** it printed:

 ```
 Operation ID: post-oauth-scopes